 Add the ginger ale or club soda just before you serve it.
 Garnish with freshly cut lemon or orange wheels if desired.

-You can build on this basic sangria recipe by adding or substituting ingredients.
-For example, you might opt for a shot or two of gin or rum instead of the brandy.
+- You might opt for a shot or two of gin or rum instead of the brandy.
 Some people prefer to skip the liquor completely.

 Best Wines for Sangria

 A Spanish Rioja, such as tempranillo or garnacha or even a blend, makes a good choice as the base for sangria, but you can use a shiraz or a zinfandel too.
 In fact, you can choose almost any bottle of red wine you like, but it's best to start with a drier one.
 A white sauvignon blanc pairs well with tropical fruits if you decide to go that route.